3di-for-openrobotics/ros2_documentation/source/ROS-Framework/How-ROS-Works.rst

 Parameters configure behaviour in the graph.
 They are not a data stream like a topic.

 For more information, see :doc:`About parameters <About-Parameters>`.

 Command-line tools and APIs
 ---------------------------

-The ROS command-line interface (CLI) and the ROS application programming interfaces (APIs) both interact with the ROS graph, but they serve different purposes.
+The ROS command-line interface (CLI) and the ROS application programming interfaces (APIs) both interact with the ROS graph, but they are different tools with different purposes.

-The CLI lets you interact with a live graph: list nodes, inspect topics, call services, send action goals, and set parameters.
+The CLI lets you work with a live graph: list nodes, inspect topics, call services, send action goals, and set parameters.
+When you are learning the framework, learn the CLI first.
+It shows you the core ROS concepts and how to interact with them before you create those pieces yourself.

 :doc:`Client libraries <About-Client-Libraries>` provide the APIs you use to write nodes and other ROS components in languages such as C++ and Python.
 Nodes written with different client libraries can still communicate because they share the same interface definitions and middleware.